 2.)
 The food you choose should have quality ingredients at the top of it's list.
 A whole meat or meat meal (chicken, beef, lamb) should be one of your top few ingredients.
 Watch out for general by products or digests (meat by product, poultry by product, poultry digest) as these tend to be the bits and peices left over from the processing of the better parts of the meat and may include such things as hooves, beaks, feathers, and skin.
 You will also want to watch the corn content of the food.
 Unfortunately most feeds use corn as an inexpensive filler, and while a small amount of well processed corn is tolerable (and almost impossible to avoid!) it is important to avoid foods who have large quantities of corn or less processed corn (cracked or ground corn) as these do nothing to help your hedgehog and can cause digestive problems when fed in excess long term.

-Picture By : thaipetonline.com
+Article By : http://pogstarhedgehogs.com/basiccare.html

 No comments: